 - 1. Distributed: No single point of failure - 2.
-Decentralized Consensus: Transactions valid only if agreed by majority - 3.
+Decentralized Consensus: Transactions are valid only if agreed upon by the majority - 3.
 Trustless: Transacting or processing parties do not need to trust - 4.
 Cryptographic Security: Elliptic Curve Cryptography - 5.
 Non-Repudiation Guarantee: All transactions are signed

-☐ Could you please explain more about "Trustless", I wonder how users make sure the system is working normally?
+☐ Could you please explain more about "Trustless"?
+I wonder how users make sure the system is working normally.